 - A. To receive IDA Program approval, each participant must be employed and receiving "earned income". - B. Following approval, Self-Help Enterprises (the "IDA Program Operator") will open an account at the IDA approved partner bank. - C. Enrollment in the IDA Program is considered complete once each participant completes a mandatory nine (9) hours of Financial Fitness Education.
 This includes a two (2) hour session with a banker which occurs during their first visit to make their initial bank deposit.
 Each participant must also complete eight (8) hours of Homebuyer Counseling and Education within six (6) months of enrollment. - D. Each participant is required to make a minimum monthly deposit of twenty-five dollars (\$25) into the savings account established by the IDA Program Operator.
 The minimum length of participation in the IDA Program is six (6) months and the participant may not miss more than three (3) deposits within a twelve (12) month period. - E. Each participant will receive a 3:1 match up to the first \$1,000 of their savings.
 There is a maximum of three thousand dollars (\$3,000) match per participant and six thousand dollars (\$6,000) match per household.
-The maximum three thousand dollars (\$3,000) match funds are made up of one thousand five hundred dollars (\$1,500) in Federal Funds from California Coalition of Rural Housing (CCRH) and one thousand five hundred dollars (\$1,500) in Non-Federal Funds obtained through an active Community Development Block Grant (CDBG) awarded to the Sponsor by the Department of Housing and Community Development (HCD). - F. Participants will receive quarterly account updates showing the amount of matching funds earned. - G. Matching funds, that are not CDBG funds, will remain in the project reserve account until a property has been located, escrow is opened, and a withdrawal request has been approved; at which time, funds will be sent directly to escrow on behalf of the participant.
+The maximum three thousand dollars (\$3,000) match funds are made up of one thousand five hundred dollars (\$1,500) in Federal Funds from California Coalition of Rural Housing (CCRH) and one thousand five hundred dollars (\$1,500) Non-Federal Funds from Sponsor. - F. Participants will receive quarterly account updates showing the amount of matching funds earned. - G. Matching funds, that are not CDBG funds, will remain in the project reserve account until a property has been located, escrow is opened, and a withdrawal request has been approved; at which time, funds will be sent directly to escrow on behalf of the participant.

-- H. All match funds must be used to purchase a home.
+H. All match funds must be used to purchase a home.
 Any unused match funds will be applied as a principal reduction.
 If a participant terminates their IDA involvement prior to purchasing a home, the participant will only have access to the funds they have deposited.
-If a participant closes the savings account established by the IDA Program Operator, IDA Program involvement will be considered terminated. - I. The Sponsor's CDBG matching funds for the IDA Program will cease to be available for any new commitments of funding to participants nine (9) months prior to the expiration date of the CDBG grant from which it originated in order to ensure the Sponsor has sufficient time to fully expend its grant funds before that date.
+If a participant closes the savings account established by the IDA Program Operator, IDA Program involvement will be considered terminated.